Amit0022R/10-february/README.md

 # 10-february
-This is my git repository
+This is my git repository.
+Author - Amit Kumar